MicrosoftDocs/visualstudio-docs/docs/cross-platform/build-apps-with-native-ui-using-xamarin-in-visual-studio.md

  **Add UI for iOS to the solution**

  Extend this sample by adding native UI for iOS.
-For this you'll need to connect to a Mac on your local network that has Xcode and Xamarin installed.
+To test the code on iOS, you'll need to connect to a Mac on your local network that has Xcode and Xamarin installed.
 Once you do, you can use the iOS designer directly in Visual Studio.
 See the [mobile-samples repository on GitHub](https://github.com/xamarin/mobile-samples/tree/master/Weather) for a completed app.

- Also refer to the [Hello, iOS](http://developer.xamarin.com/guides/ios/getting_started/hello,_iOS/hello,iOS_quickstart/) (xamarin.com) walkthrough.
-Note that on this page, be sure that "Visual Studio" is selected in the upper right corner of pages on xamarin.com so that the correct set of instructions appear.
+ Also refer to the [Hello, iOS](/xamarin/ios/get-started/hello-ios/hello-ios-quickstart.md?tabs=vswin) walkthrough.

  **Add platform-specific code in a shared project**

- Shared code in a .NET Standard library is platform-neutral, because the library is compiled once and included in each platform-specific app package.
+ Shared code in a .NET Standard library is platform-neutral.
+The library is compiled once and included in each platform-specific app package.
 If you want to write shared code that uses conditional compilation to isolate platform-specific code, you can use a *shared* project.
-For more details, see [Code Sharing Options](/xamarin/cross-platform/application_fundamentals/building_cross_platform_applications/sharing_code_options/) (xamarin.com).
+For more information, see [Code Sharing Options](/xamarin/cross-platform/application_fundamentals/building_cross_platform_applications/sharing_code_options/) (xamarin.com).

 ## See Also
  [Xamarin Documentation](http://docs.microsoft.com/xamarin)